Michael Crabtree

-Michael Alex Crabtree Jr. (born September 14, 1987) is a former American football wide receiver who played in the National Football League (NFL) for 11 seasons.
-He played college football at Texas Tech, where he was a two-time unanimous All-American, and was selected 10th overall by the San Francisco 49ers in the 2009 NFL Draft.
+Michael Alex Crabtree Jr. (born September 14, 1987) is an American former professional football player who was a wide receiver for 11 seasons in the National Football League (NFL).
+He played college football for the Texas Tech Red Raiders, twice earning unanimous All-American honors.
+He was selected 10th overall by the San Francisco 49ers in the 2009 NFL draft.
 Crabtree was a member of the 49ers for six seasons and spent the remainder of his career with the Oakland Raiders, Baltimore Ravens, and Arizona Cardinals.

-Early years
+Early life

 Crabtree was born in Dallas, Texas.
-He attended David W. Carter High School in Dallas, where he played basketball and football and ran track for the Cowboys program.
+He attended David W. Carter High School in Dallas where he played basketball, football, and ran track for the Cowboys program.
 He played as a quarterback for the Carter Cowboys high school football team.
 As a senior, he passed for 870 yards and eleven touchdowns on 45 completions out of 100 attempts.
 He also ran for 646 yards and nine touchdowns on 100 carries.
 He was a four-star football recruit as an athlete.

 Crabtree ranked among the top 51 recruits in the state of Texas going into college.
 During a visit in 2004, Texas Tech basketball coach Bob Knight asked Crabtree which sport he was going to choose.
 Though the decision was not an easy one, he opted to play college football exclusively.

-Recruiting

 Crabtree was offered football scholarships by Baylor, Illinois, Iowa, Kansas State, Oklahoma, Texas A&M, Texas Tech, and Kansas.
 He was also recruited by Texas, whose coaches wanted him to play defense.
 Crabtree refused, stating that he wanted to score touchdowns.